in2code-de/ipandlanguageredirect/README.md

 to accept only bugfixes if I can reproduce the issue.
 - Features: Not every feature is relevant for the bulk of extension users.
 Please discuss a new feature before.

+## What's not (yet?) possible at the moment

+* Make wildcard usage available in browserlanguage (like "en*" for all english browserlanguages)
+* Support all browserlanguages and not only the first one
+* Support also continents

 ## Changelog

 | Version    | Date       | State      | Description                                                                  |